-- 1. Reviewed and discussed with management the audited consolidated financial statements of EnteroMedics; - 2.
-Discussed with the independent registered public accounting firm the matters required to be discussed under Statement on Auditing Standards No. 61 (Communications with Audit Committees), Statement of Auditing Standards No. 99 (Consideration of Fraud in a Financial Statement Audit), and under the Securities and Exchange Commission, U.S. Public Company Accounting Oversight Board and NASDAQ Stock Exchange rules; - 3.
+- 1. Reviewed and discussed with management the audited consolidated financial statements of EnteroMedics; - Discussed with the independent registered public accounting firm the matters required to be discussed under Rule 3526 of the Public Company Accounting Oversight Board (Communications with Audit Committees Concerning Independence), Statement of Auditing Standards No. 99 (Consideration of Fraud in a Financial Statement Audit), and under the SEC, U.S. Public Company Accounting Oversight Board and NASDAQ Stock Exchange rules; - 3.
 Received the written disclosures and letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence; and - 4.
 Discussed with the independent registered public accounting firm their independence.

-Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements of EnteroMedics for the year ended December 31, 2008, be included in our Annual Report on Form 10-K filed with the SEC.
+Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements of EnteroMedics for the year ended December 31, 2010, be included in our Annual Report on Form 10-K filed with the SEC.